HL7/fhir-identity-matching-ig/input/pagecontent/index.md

 <div class="stu-note" markdown="1">

-STU3 is moving to a Credential Service Provider (CSP) model for the identity management.
-Using nationwide commercial CSP providers.
-Providing a common method of identity lookup and referencing, with a service that assures the identity and provides authentication as necessary.
+STU3 is moving to a model where nationwide commercial credential issuers play a fundamental role in identity management.
+Providing a common method of identity lookup, verification, authentication, and referencing, with a service that assures the identity and provides authentication as necessary.

 </div>